-We employ the Nesterov momentum~\cite{nesterov1983method} for adaptive step sizes.
+For adaptive step sizes, we employ the Nesterov momentum~\cite{nesterov1983method}.
 Compared to the approach proposed in~\cite{lu2024cupdlpjlgpuimplementationrestarted}, our method is simpler since:

 \begin{itemize} \item In~\cite{lu2024cupdlpjlgpuimplementationrestarted}, a heuristic line search on the global step parameter is performed (with $\tau = \eta/\omega$, $\sigma = \eta\omega$).
 For every iteration $(k+1)$, one trial of the PDHG update is computed with the current $\eta$.
 Next, $\eta$ is accepted if it satisfies an inequality derived from the theoretical convergence rate $\mathcal{O}(1/k)$~\cite{lu2023unified}.
-Otherwise, $\eta$ is shrunk and the trial is repeated.
-This potentially requires multiple tries per outer iteration when a trial is rejected, incurring extra MVMs.

-\item The $(\tau,\sigma)$ step sizes in our approach are adapted by a deterministic scalar factor $\theta_k \geq 0$.
+Otherwise, $\eta$ is shrunk, and the trial is repeated.
+This potentially requires multiple tries per outer iteration when a trial is rejected, incurring extra MVMs. \item The $(\tau,\sigma)$ step sizes in our approach are adapted by a deterministic scalar factor $\theta_k \geq 0$.
 Thus, no extra MVMs beyond the usual two per iteration are introduced. \end{itemize}

 Convergence is evaluated by a lightweight, separate routine at the host level, stopping the method when either the KKT-based residuals or the relative differences in primal updates fall below prescribed tolerances.